 By attending an international school in Istanbul, your child will mix with lots of other international students.
 While some do offer a program for local students, the typical international school’s student body is largely made up of expat children.

 International schools in Istanbul do help international children integrate into their new city, however.
 Turkish language lessons are commonly offered, and many schools organise cultural outings and events to help children get to know their new country and city.

 Additional languages are also offered depending on the school.
 International schools with many students from the Middle East will teach Arabic.
 Similarly, schools with a largely European student body may teach French, German or other European languages.

 Traffic congestion is a major issue in Istanbul.
 Unfortunately, commute times and location will be an important factor in your international school search.
 It’s best to choose a school in the same general area as your home, unless you want your child to spend hours of their free time stuck in traffic jams.
 On the plus side, most international schools in the city do provide a school bus service.

-Below, we have compiled our top 10 international schools in Istanbul.
-However, there are another 17 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Istanbul according to our users.
+However, there are another 24 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Istanbul based on your requirements.